close button for sidebar

 US Expat

-As a US citizen living in the UK, you'll face unique challenges when it comes to managing your investments.
+As a US citizen living in the UK, you'll be familiar with the unique challenges you face when it comes to managing your investments.

 The complex interplay between US and UK tax systems can make it difficult to make informed financial decisions.
-This guide will help you understand the key issues and navigate the investment landscape more effectively.
+So to help, we've created this guide to highlight the key issues and help you navigate the investment landscape more effectively.

 US Tax Obligations for US Expats